Emma Roddick

-Emma Roddick (born 30 July 1997) is a Scottish National Party (SNP) politician who has been a Member of the Scottish Parliament (MSP) for Highlands and Islands since May 2021.
+Emma Roddick (born 30 July 1997) is a Scottish National Party (SNP) politician.
+Emma served as the Minister for Equalities, Migration and Refugees between 2023 and 2024; stepping down when John Swinney was appointed first minister She has been a Member of the Scottish Parliament (MSP) for Highlands and Islands since May 2021.

 Early life

 Roddick was born to Sue, a social worker, and Davy Roddick and lived in Alness from an early age.
+She moved to Inverness as a teenager to work in a temporary position at University of the Highlands and Islands, while also working on her bike for Deliveroo.
 Both of her parents had died by the time she was elected in May 2021.
 She formerly worked for the Scottish Ambulance Service.

 Roddick, who has Borderline personality disorder (BPD) and PTSD, started a petition in 2017 to improve the available services from Scotland's NHS24 helpline.
 In 2020 the campaign proved successful, and NHS 24 added option 3 to their service.